ubccr/terf/README.rst

 	$ ./terf -d build --input images.csv --output train_directory/ --size 1024

-This will convert the image data into a sharded data set of TFRecord files in the train/ output directory::
+This will convert the image data into a sharded data set of TFRecords files in the train/ output directory::

 	train_directory/train-00000-of-00024